-Learn how to make homemade peanut butter with this easy recipe.
+Learn how to make peanut butter with this easy recipe.
 It takes only 5 minutes using your food processor or a high speed Vitamix blender.
-This easy recipe includes tips, tricks and step-by-step instructions and photos for the creamiest peanut butter.
+This easy homemade peanut butter recipe includes tips, tricks and step-by-step instructions and photos for the creamiest peanut butter.

 Disclosure: This post includes some affiliate links